webpack/webpack.js.org/content/configuration/dev-server.md

 `object`

-Adds headers to all requests:
+Adds headers to all responses:

 ```js
 headers: {